-Associated Turf is a leading turf grower and supplier in the Sydney Metropolitan area.
+Associated Turf Supplies Sydney is a leading turf grower and supplier for the Sydney Metropolitan area.
 For over 30 years we have provided spectacular lawn solutions to home owners and commercial sites in the Sydney metro area as well as the Central Coast and interstate.

 Our turf is widely used in all areas including the home backyard to larger areas including ovals, where Associated Turf is a preferred supplier to many councils and large landscape contractors.

-Our turf is fully cultivated on the rich soil of Cornwallis Flats.
-The turf grown has won many awards from the Turf Growers Association which Associated are a member of (T.G.A #002).
+Our turf farm is fully cultivated on the rich soil of Cornwallis Flats.
+The turf grown has won many awards from the Turf Growers Association which Associated Turf are members of (T.G.A #002).

 All of our trucks are fitted with forklifts enabling ease of delivery.
-We accept payment by cheque, cash or credit card and accounts can be set up with credit approval.
+We accept payment by credit card or COD or accounts can be set up with credit approval.
 Our staff are available to help with all of your enquiries.

 Lush lawns….
 No problems….
 Superior turf solutions….